-In our new series of tips articles, we're calling on the expertise of the industry, picking experts' brains to uncover nuggets of wisdom to share with you on Creative Boom.
+For our latest tips articles, we're calling on the expertise of the industry, picking experts' brains to uncover nuggets of wisdom to share with you on Creative Boom.

-Up next is Moving Brands, a global creative company with studios in San Francisco, New York, London and Zürich, and an enviable client portfolio that includes Facebook, Netflix and Google.
+Up next is Moving Brands, a global creative company with studios in San Francisco, New York, London and Zürich, and an excellent client portfolio that includes Facebook, Netflix and Google.

 It's come a long way since its days as a bedroom start-up.
 Enjoying the same age as Google, it's now celebrating its 20th anniversary.
 It seemed only fitting to ask its CEO, Mat Heinl, to share the ideas that have guided his approach to work (and helped to build such a globally-renowned creative company.

-Looking at how the creative landscape has evolved since Moving Brands was founded in 1998, you could dwell on the obvious differences.
-For instance, tech has transformed working cultures to such an extent that having your own space is now less important.
+Looking at how the creative landscape has evolved since Moving Brands was founded in 1998, you could dwell on the apparent differences.
+For instance, tech has transformed working cultures to such an extent that having your own space is now less critical.
 There are more networking and co-working opportunities, and working on client premises is becoming more common.

-Some things don’t change though.
+Some things don’t change, though.
 Creative vision, a team with shared values and a diversity of opinions are the hallmarks of a successful business, and they are central to ours.
-There will always be moments of doubt, especially when you’re taking big risks, but knowing that you can add value through creativity is what sustains you and drives you to the next level.
+There will always be moments of doubt, especially when you’re taking significant risks, but knowing that you can add value through creativity is what sustains you and drives you to the next level.

 Know your power